 And finally, you can also hike up to Mt Stenhouse, the highest point on Lamma Island.
 Although this isn’t a maintained trail, there are plenty of neglected paths that run up to the top.

-Only attempt this hike if you aren’t a beginner and feel confident of hiking in Hong Kong.
+Only attempt this hike if you aren’t a beginner and feel confident about hiking in Hong Kong.
 The views from Mount Stenhouse are simply spectacular!
 Learn more about the Mt Stenhouse Hike in this post.

-There are a couple of low-budget hotels located very close to Yung Shue Wan as you get off the ferry.
-The Bali Holiday Resort is a great option but if you’re looking for a hotel right on the beach, check out Concerto Inn at Hung Shing Ye Beach.
+There are a couple of budget hotels located very close to Yung Shue Wan as you get off the ferry.
+The Bali Holiday Resort is a great option for those who want to stay right in the midst of all the action.

 The Ultimate Guide To Lamma Island